 For those turned off by the macho talk of 14-hour days sweating over big deals in the City, regional outfits like Royds Withy King have a compelling offer.
 Essentially, you get to be a lawyer, but have a life as well.
 Get in!

 This is no haven for the lazy, obviously.
 Royds Withy King is in the UK’s top 100 firms by size, and insiders praise the quality of work.
 “It’s not the kind of place that will give you photocopying or filing to do,” says one satisfied newbie, “from day one you will be involved with chargeable client work while simultaneously having a lot of support”.
-Another trainee reels off evidence of their importance: “lots of client contact, taking witness statements on own, attending conferences with counsel, attending hearings at the Royal Courts of Justice, drafting range of documents and correspondence to clients”.
+Another trainee reels off evidence of their importance: “lots of client contact, taking witness statements on own, attending conferences with counsel, attending hearings at the Royal Courts of Justice, drafting a range of documents and correspondence to clients”.
+Although we are told that the “quality of training varies very widely between departments”.
+In terms of partner approachability, responses are mixed but we’re told that the “vast majority of the partners are very approachable and down to earth”.

 The facilities get mixed reviews, which makes sense when there are six different offices across southern England between London and its Bath HQ.
-“The days of marketing throwing stupid money at toilet décor seem to have gone”, notes one observant rookie, and there are a lot of complaints about the air con (admittedly we did run this year’s Legal Cheek Survey during the Great British Heatwave of 2019).
+“The days of marketing throwing stupid money at toilet décor seem to have gone”, notes one observant rookie.
 No canteen, either.
 Unless, as one trainee puts it, “the Sainsbury’s across the road counts… but breakout area with two microwaves goes a long way towards one”.
 “It isn’t particularly glamorous” is probably a fair summary — Swindon and Marlborough have their charms, but Canary Wharf this ain’t.

-In those two years you could rack up 24 work socials, if rumours of organised drinks every month are to be believed.
+In pre-pandemic times, over the course of your training contract you could rack up 24 work socials, if rumours of organised drinks every month are to be believed.
 The firm scored well for social life and — on a related note — peer support.
 Simply put by one insider: “we are fa-mi-ly”.
-Presumably that’s why being handed £50 on your birthday is one of the perks on offer at Royds Withy King, along with more standard employee goodies like healthcare and discounts.
+Presumably that’s why getting your birthday off is one of the perks on offer at Royds Withy King, along with more standard employee goodies like healthcare and discounts.
 And they’ll draw up your will for free, which the more morbid/sensible young lawyers we spoke to seem to think is a perk to die for.
 More to the point, perhaps, is the “free Caffé Nero coffee per month which rather speaks for itself.”

 They aren’t winning any awards for tech necessarily — it’s fine with room for improvement.
 “Sadly our tech doesn’t match our firm’s tagline #notaheadofthecurve”, one trainee says, while another quips: “Still playing catch-up post-merger and while they are starting to talk about some innovations it sounds like your dad discovering Twitter!”